willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 - Microsoft Purview

 > [!NOTE]
 > If you have an E3 license, then see [Microsoft 365 Copilot admin guide for E3 licenses](microsoft-365-copilot-e3-guide.md).
-For a comparison of the features in between licenses, see [Compare Microsoft Copilot features in E3 and E5 licenses](microsoft-365-copilot-license-feature-overview.md).
+For a comparison of the features in the licenses, see [Compare Microsoft Copilot features in E3 and E5 licenses](microsoft-365-copilot-license-feature-overview.md).

 ## Before you begin